 GN5.1.
-Community health and safety risks can be addressed by, for example, incorporating safe road crossings into project design; implementing sensitization and specific mitigation measures for social impacts from labor influx during construction; establishing emergency response planning and monitoring for pollution or other incidents during operation; and putting in place protocols for temporary blasting during demolition at the reinstatement or restoration phase.
+Community health and safety risks can be addressed by, for example, sitting projects away from existing communities and establishing exclusion zones around project sites, incorporating safe road crossings into project design; implementing sensitization and specific mitigation measures for social impacts from labor influx during construction; establishing emergency response planning and monitoring for pollution or other incidents during operation; and putting in place protocols for temporary blasting during demolition at the reinstatement or restoration phase; and strengthening local health systems and services.

 GN5.2.
-Some groups within a community may be particularly vulnerable to health and safety risks from a project because of, for example, their age, health, level of education, gender and/or disability.
+Some groups within a community may be particularly vulnerable to health and safety risks from a project because of, for example, their age, health, level of education and income, gender and/or disability.
 Identifying individual groups considered to be vulnerable is an important part of the environmental and social assessment.

 GN5.3.
 Where an assessment identifies risks that may arise from the interaction of project workers with local communities, the environmental and social documents for the project describe such risks and measures to address them.
 Such measures can include, more generally, raising awareness among project workers of risks, expected behaviors, and consequences for violations, communicated through training, and publicized codes of conduct.
 It may also be important to raise awareness of the risks among community members and inform them about available grievance mechanisms.
 Where appropriate, the risks and mitigation measures relating to project workers should also be reflected in the labor management procedures for the project as discussed in GN9.4 of ESS2.